inzilico/network-analysis-01/README.md

+# Gene Network Analysis

-# Description
+## Description

-The repo contains the scripts to analyse the networks of genes (protein-protein interactions, PPI).
+The repo contains the scripts to analyse the networks of genes (protein-protein interactions, PPI) for the following tasks:

-# Scripts
+* Network Representation Learning (NRL)
+* Vizualization
+* Prediction of new genes

+## Prediction of new genes